arinrare/EarthquakeInformation/README.md

 -Package program into an installer that will include automatic installation of the JRE (So the user does not have to do this themselves)
 -Investigate other uses of data that the user may like to have implemented, such as graphing of quakes, or other analytics -Improve the status bar reports, and have them auto fade after a set time

-##### To add to issues

-When conducting more than one search, under some conditions information from the previous search is stored and not cleared, sometimes resulting in a lower earthqauke count than expected.
-If this occurs, restart the program and conduct the search again.